Only Modi and Shah know what Modi 2.0 cabinet will look like

 However, it's obvious that though the BJP has gained a bigger majority than 2014 but it will accommodate its National Democratic Alliance (NDA) partners like JD(U), Lok Janshakti Party (LJP), Shiv Sena, Shiromani Akali Dal, Apna Dal, and etcetera.

-Since LJP President Ram Vilas Paswan didn't contest election, therefore his son Chirag Paswan is likely to be inducted in new cabinet with an Independent charge.
+Since LJP president Ram Vilas Paswan didn't contest election, therefore his son Chirag Paswan is likely to be inducted in new cabinet with an Independent charge.

 West Bengal is the new flower in the BJP's bouquet and Assembly elections are due in 2021 therefore the state will get good representation in Modi cabinet.